Heart Attack (2015 film): Cast

-Surattanawee Suviporn (Bo) and Kornpassorn Ratanameathanont (Joyce) of Triumphs Kingdom make a cameo appearance as themselves.
+Surattanawee Suviporn (Bo) and Kornpassorn Ratanameathanont (Joyce) of Triumphs Kingdom make cameo appearances as themselves.
 GTH's director Banjong Pisanthanakun makes a cameo appearance as a doctor.
 Another director, Adisorn Trisirikasem, also makes a cameo appearance as Je's boyfriend.

 Music

 The score for Heart Attack was composed by Vichaya Vatanasapt at Hualumpong Riddim.
 The song "Vacation Time", sung by Violette Wautier and Stamp Apiwat Eurthavornsuk, was originally written and sung in English by the band "Part Time Musicians".
 The lyrics were rewritten into Thai by Apiwat Eurthavornsuk and Tarit Chiarakul.